avar/git-hyperfine/README.md

 This is a wrapper around man:hyperfine\[1\] which intercepts *-L rev
 \<git-revisions\>* and sets up a git-worktree(1) for each one.

-It needs the --build option from
+It needs the --setup option from
 <https://github.com/sharkdp/hyperfine/pull/448>, and can benefit from
 *-r 1* as well: <https://github.com/sharkdp/hyperfine/pull/447>